DragonBanana/dragonbanana.github.io/_pages/about.md

 Research Projects and Thesis
 ---
 We have many research projects ongoing.
-If you want to make a research project or a thesis with us, send me an email at
+If you want to make a research project or a thesis with us, send me an email.

-`davideyi DOT hu AT polimi DOT it`

 Education